openpolitics/manifesto/manifesto/education.md

 ## School Governance

 All state secondary schools will have an elected students council, and student president.
-The student president, who will need to be at key stage 4, will represent students on the board of governors.
+The student president, who will need to be at key stage 4, will be a co-opted member on the board of governors.

 [^1]: [British Social Attitudes Survey](http://ir2.flife.de/data/natcen-social-research/igb_html/pdf/chapters/BSA28_12Religion.pdf) (pdf)
 [^2]: [Maintained Faith Schools, Department for Education](https://www.gov.uk/government/publications/maintained-faith-schools/maintained-faith-schools)